sunitparekh/sunitblog/data/sunitblog/posts/test-structure.md

 4. **Performance tests:** I should be able to run multiple times a day and within acceptable time frame of the critical production fix.
     - Upto 2 hours

 > One test strategy including all automated tests following [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html).
 Prefer unit tests to cover test scenario over any other test where ever possible.

+### Guideline on [Test Double](http://www.martinfowler.com/bliki/TestDouble.html) (Mocking or Stubbing)

+When should I mock?
+By default I do not mock or stub unless I have reasons to do so.
+I follow following guideline for deciding on mocking.

+- **Test depends on external components which is out of test control.** e.g. web-service calls, if my test depends on external services for which I can't control the response, unit tests becomes fragile and fails for reasons like unexpected response, network issues...
+Use library like [vcr](https://github.com/vcr/vcr) to record-n-play web service calls.
+- **Failing test doesn't point broken code.** When I write course grain test, this happens more often.
+This happens whey I try to test too many things at once.
+Isolate code not under test using TestDouble.
+- **Running test suite, takes lots of time.** If my test are taking too long to finish due to remote call.
+I might just mock it and have single test to cover it and not pay cost in every test.
+Isolate time consuming code with TestDouble.

+> **Which TestDouble strategy to go for?**
+>
+> It is okay to have multiple ways to achieve TestDouble in single project.
+Choose which ever is best suited in the context.
+I find lot of time mocking is easy for writing and maintaining tests.
+For models builder pattern dummy objects best suited using libraries like [factory-girl](https://github.com/thoughtbot/factory_girl) ([test fixtures](http://en.wikipedia.org/wiki/Test_fixture#Software)).

 ### Example, sign-up scenario